meemalabs/laravel-text-to-speech/README.md

     'disk' => env('TTS_DISK', 'local'),

     /**
-     * The default audio format of the converted text to speech audio file.
+     * The default audio format of the converted text-to-speech audio file.
      * Currently, mp3 is the only supported format.
      */
     'output_format' => env('TTS_OUTPUT_FORMAT', 'mp3'),

     /**
-     * The driver to be used for converting Text to Speech
+     * The driver to be used for converting text-to-speech
-     * You can choose polly, or null as of the moment.
+     * You can choose polly, or null as of now.
      */
     'driver' => env('TTS_DRIVER', 'polly'),

     /**
      * The default language to be used.
      *
-     * You can use either of these.
+     * You may use any of the following:
      *
      * arb, cmn-CN, cy-GB, da-DK, de-DE, en-AU, en-GB, en-GB-WLS, en-IN, en-US,
      * es-ES, es-MX, es-US, fr-CA, fr-FR, is-IS, it-IT, ja-JP, hi-IN, ko-KR, nb-NO,